-Anthemis tinctoria "Hollandaise sauce" is a favourite herbaceous perennial plant of mine.
+summer flowering plants.
 Three large clumps of feathery aromatic foliage grow together in my front garden in an east westerly aspect.
-Tall wirey stems arise from those clumps and most of the summer the daisies are in bloom.
+Tall wiry stems arise from those clumps and most of the summer the daisies are in bloom.
 In August the syrphid flies flock to the flowers and as you move the stems a little cloud of flies rise above the petals.
+It’s also a deer resistant plant which means it can grow in rural front gardens.
+So you don’t have to worry about the stems getting nibbled.
+There’s so much I love about this little charming little chamomile flower …

 So cultivated and cultured at the beginning of summer,